Assistant Battery Caption Coordinator, The Cadets

 After much evaluation, Lee decided to return to the Madison Scouts in 2012-2014 and The Cadets in 2015 and 2016.
 He began his percussion instruction in Madison in 1991 and marched with The Cadets in 1987-1990.
 He recognized these moves as being a great challenge and it proved to be successful in building and maintaining the percussion program at elite status with both groups.

 Lee’s experience at all levels of instruction from tech, to caption head, arranger and percussion coordinator has made him the perfect choice for assisting Tom Aungst with The Cadets in 2018.
-Lee will also continue maintaining his role as consultant with the Academy, where he began in 2017.
+Lee will also continue maintaining his role as a consultant with the Academy, where he began in 2017.

 In addition to drum corps experience, Beddis is in demand throughout the United States and Canada as a highly-regarded judge for Winter Guard International.
 He started teaching and arranging for WGI groups in 1994 and moved into judging in 1999.
 He proudly endorses high-quality industry names such as Yamaha, Remo, Vic Firth, and Zildjian, while conducting marching percussion clinics across North America and beyond.